frankpablo/smith-site/docs/teaching/csc110/dataStorage.md

 *   **Reserved words**: Key words that already mean special things
 *   **Identifier words**: Key words that the user can specify (like nicknames)
-*   **Operators and delimiters**: symbols that let us clarify intention or combine values (like punctation)
+*   **Operators and delimiters**: symbols that let us clarify intention or combine values (like punctuation)
-*   **Expressions**: Sequences of key words, dentifiers, operators and delimiters that cause data to be stored, transformed, or shown
+*   **Expressions**: Sequences of key words, identifiers, operators and delimiters that cause data to be stored, transformed, or shown